dingo-d/woo-solo-api/README.txt

 == Screenshots ==

 1. After installation, you can go to the plugin settings and add your SOLO token
-2. You can set up various options that are directly linked to how you want the recipe to look like
+2. You can set up various options that are directly linked to how you want the invoice to look like
 3. You can add some additional WooCommerce settings such as PIN and IBAN fields
 4. You can add the mail settings that will be send (if you choose to) to the client when the order is completed